hkjn/decenter.world/bitcoin.md

 Although Bitcoin exists to solve problems for people, and it is the beliefs of people that gives bitcoin value, it is still fundamentally a system of software.
-Given this, it is important to understand what Bitcoin actually <strong>is</strong> in order to understand why many of us find it so interesting, and to be able to make good decisions about how to interact with it or how to modify it.
-I will try to avoid making the explanation more complex than necessary, but it will help to understand some concepts like public key cryptography and hashing.
+This article will for this reason try to explain the what the Bitcoin software actually <strong>is</strong>, to explain why many of us find it so interesting, and to make it easier to make good decisions about how to interact with Bitcoin or how to change the system.
+I will try to avoid making the explanation more complex than necessary, but I will need to introduce some concepts like public key cryptography and hashing.

 The Bitcoin software is a program written in the C++ programming language, which if you run it makes your computer a Bitcoin node.